Adam-Campbell/dnd-character-creator/README.md

 - OpenAI API for programmatic image generation, along with the `openai` Python library.

 ## Credits
+- Wizards of the Coast, who make the core Dungeons and Dragons rules in the Systems Resource Document available to use under the Creative Commons licence.
 - Unsplash used to source a few images, whilst Dall-E made the rest.
 - AI (both ChatGPT and Copilot) was used as a learning aid and to increase velocity throughout.
 It was also used to generate text content for the site, including Dungeons and Dragons -related flavour text, and to generate characters according to the schema I gave it, which I then populated the database with.
 - I made use of the documentation for the various libraries and frameworks used in the project.